-SU BJECT: Request for Family/Medical Leave On , you notified us of your need to take family/medical leave due to: (date) the birth of your child, or the placement of a child with you for adoption or foster care; or a serious health condition that makes you unable to perform the essential functions of your job or □ a serious health condition affecting your □ spouse, □ child, □ parent, for which you are neede to provide care. ou notified us that you need this leave beginning on and that you expect leave to (date) lea ma and and FM hea you cept as explained below, you have a right under the FMLA/CFRA for up to 12 weeks of unpaid we in a 12-month period for the reasons listed above.
-Also, your health benefits must be intained during any period of unpaid leave under the same conditions as if you continued to work down must be reinstated to the same or an equivalent job with the same pay, benefits, and terms downdrions of employment on your return from leave.
-If you do not return to work following MLA/CFRA leave for a reason other than: (1) the continuation, recurrence, or onset of a serious alth condition which would entitle you to FMLA/CFRA leave; or (2) other circumstances beyond ar control, you may be required to reimburse us for our share of health insurance premiums paid your behalf during your FMLA/CFRA leave.
+SU JBJECT: Request for Family/Medical Leave On you notified us of your need to take family/medical leave due to: (date) the birth of your child, or the placement of a child with you for adoption or foster care; or a serious health condition that makes you unable to perform the essential functions of your job; or D a serious health condition affecting your □ spouse, □ child, □ parent, for which you are needed to provide care.
+Yo coi u notified us that you need this leave beginning on and that you expect leave to ntinue until about (dare) lea ma and and FM hea you cept as explained below, you have a right under the FMLA/CFRA for up to 12 weeks of unpaid ve in a 12-month period for the reasons listed above.
+Also, your health benefits must be intained during any period of unpaid leave under the same conditions as if you continued to work, d you must be reinstated to the same or an equivalent job with the same pay, benefits, and terms d conditions of employment on your return from leave.
+If you do not return to work following ILA/CFRA leave for a reason other than: (lj the continuation, recurrence, or onset of a serious alth condition which would entitle you to FMLA/CFRA leave; or (2) other circumstances beyond are control, you may be required to reimburse us for our share of health insurance premiums paid your behalf during your FMLA/CFRA leave.
 Th is is to inform you that: 1.
 You are □ eligible □ not eligible for leave under the FMLA/CFRA.
-2. The requested leave $\square$ will $\square$ will not be counted against your annual FMLA/CFRA leave entitlement.
-3. You will will not be required to furnish medical certification of a serious health condition.
+2. The requested leave \square will \square will not be counted against your annual FMLA/CFRA leave entitlement.
+3. You \square will \square Will not be required to furnish medical.certification of a serious health condition.
 If required, you must furnish certification by, (must be at least 15 days after you are notified of this requirement) or we may delay the commencement of your leave until the certification is submitted.

-- 4. The City will require you to substitute accrued paid leave(vacation or sick time) for unpaid FMLA/CFRA leave. - The City will continue to pay medical and dental insurance premiums as provided in your MOU during the period of FMLA/CFRA leave.
+- 4. The City will require you to substitute accrued paid leave(vacation or sick time) for unpaid FMLA/CFRA leave. - 5(a).
+The City will continue to pay medical and dental insurance premiums as provided in your MOU during the period of FMLA/CFRA leave.
 The Risk Manager's office will contact you regarding procedures for payments of the premiums. - (b).
 The City will not maintain your optional insurance coverage (optional cancer insurance, optional group life insurance, optional short term disability insurance) while you are on unpaid FMLA/CFRA leave or unpaid time off following FMLA/CFRA leave.
 The Risk Manager's office will contact you regarding procedures for payments of premiums for any optional coverage you wish to continue during any unpaid absence. - 6.
-You will will not be required to present a fitness-for-duty certificate prior to being reinstated to employment.
+You \square will 1:1 will not be required to present a fitness-for-duty certificate prior to being reinstated to employment.
 If such certification is required but not received, your return to work may be delayed until the certification is provided. - 7.
 While on leave, you may be required to furnish us with periodic reports of your status and intent to return to work.
 If the circumstances of your leave change and you are able to return to work earlier than the date indicated on the reverse side of this form, you will be required to notify us at least two work days prior to the date you intend to report for work. - 8.
 You may be required to furnish recertification relating to a serious health condition.